jburgy/jburgy.github.io/docs/_posts/2022-05-13-what-is-linear-programming.md

 Typography highlights the equivalence but how do we make computer "see" it?
 First, we need objects that let us represent symbolic expressions.
-It's not hard to roll those by hand if we're only interested in this specific problem but that's hardly the python way.
-Much easier to install the standard python package for symbolic manipulations:
+It's not hard to roll those by hand if we're only interested in this specific problem but that's hardly the Python way.
+Much easier to install the standard Python package for symbolic manipulations:
 [sympy](https://docs.sympy.org).
 Next, we are going to write a simple function that lets us write our sample problem as